OLIOEX/capistrano-ssh-authorized-keys-github/README.md

 ### Notes

-Users in your organisation will need to have their membership public in order for SSH public keys to be sync'd to the server
+Users in your organisation will need to have their membership public in order for SSH public keys to be sync'd to the server.

+Github rate limits aren't currently respected.
+They are limited to 60 per hour. if you have a large number of users and are doing regular syncing from an IP address then you will be rate limited.

 ## Copyright